Allan Carr: Snow White and the Academy Awards

 Steve Silver, asked about the opening number while looking at the reviews, stated, "Janet Maslin says it is the worst production number in the history of the Oscars.
 I guess you can't top that.
 The publicity for Beach Blanket Babylon ought to be wonderful.”
-An open letter was released on April 7, featuring 17 figures of Hollywood (such as former Academy president Gregory Peck) that called the ceremony an embarrassment to the Academy and the industry.
+An open letter was released on April 7, featuring 17 figures of Hollywood (such as former Academy president Gregory Peck) that called the ceremony an embarrassment to the academy and the industry.
 Two days later, the Los Angeles Times dedicated its entire letter section (ten in total) to hate mail about the ceremony, titling it “For Some, the Oscar Show Was One Big Carr Crash."
-The Walt Disney Company sued the Academy shortly after the ceremony for copyright infringement (no one at the Academy had asked for permission from Disney regarding Snow White), which forced the Academy to make a formal apology.
-Lowe defended his appearance by describing himself as a "good soldier" doing it for the Academy, while Bowman would state later that the show looked like a "gay bar mitzvah", doing so years after the fact after having signed a gag order that had her not talk about the show for thirteen years.
+The Walt Disney Company sued the academy shortly after the ceremony for copyright infringement (no one at the academy had asked for permission from Disney regarding Snow White), which forced the academy to make a formal apology.
+Lowe defended his appearance by describing himself as a "good soldier" doing it for the academy, while Bowman would state later that the show looked like a "gay bar mitzvah", doing so years after the fact after having signed a gag order that had her not talk about the show for thirteen years.
 Carr's reputation in Hollywood did not fully recover from the blowback the ceremony received, although there were some retaining benefits.
 The ratings for the show were marginally better than the previous ceremony, as over 42 million viewers in 26 million homes saw the ceremony in the United States.
 The choice of no host for the ceremony would be replicated for the 2019 ceremony.
-Carr's decision to change the announcement from "And the winner is..." to "And the Oscar goes to.." has been utilized for each Academy ceremony since.
+Carr's decision to change the announcement from "And the winner is..." to "And the Oscar goes to.." has been used for each Academy ceremony since.
 Carr elected to have retailer Fred Hayman get designers to dress the stars for arrival on the red carpet, which became its own segment of focus in later years.
 Comedian Bruce Vilanch, hired as a writer for the show, would work on the show for the next two decades, which included a promotion to head writer.
 Carr did not produce another film or television show again.